ctrueden/ctrueden.github.io/_pages/deus/SessionMon15.md

 -----

-Ariona has an email from ((NPCAdana|Adana Cassenti)).
+Ariona has an email from [Adana Cassenti](NPCAdana).
 "To Ariona and the others responsible for Cain: I have just learned that the rite will take place this evening.
 It is my understanding that you have made no progress with the research on the alternatives we have discussed.
 Therefore it is my opinion that there is no alternative but for the ritual to take place.
 However, there are many others near me who do not share this view.
 I have mounting concerns of their loyalty, and thus have one last favor to ask all of you.
 It is my understanding that the area surrounding the Lunar heart tree will be protected somehow, but enemies may attempt to breach this protection.
 Therefore, I would request that you act as guardians of the perimeter, and attempt to negotiate with those who would interfere.
 Please remind potential enemies that even I, Adana Cassenti, have realized the rite is a necessary thing.
 Though what I ask may be impossible, no one else has as great a chance to accomplish this task as all of you.
 Your dedication to the rite, despite your personal differences, demonstrates its importance to all.
 Most sincerely, Adana Cassenti."

 Ariona imparts this knowledge to those of the party she can find.